 The cadastre of real estate is a public register that collects and maintains information about properties and their owners.
 Entries in the cadastre are crucial for proving ownership rights and ensuring legal certainty in case of disputes.
 It contains data about:

-Every change in ownership rights or other legal relationships concerning a property must be recorded in the cadastre, which is achieved by submitting a proposal for registration to the relevant cadastre office.
+Any change in ownership or another legal relationship to real estate must be recorded in the cadastre, which is done by filing an application for registration (deposit/“vklad”) with the competent cadastral office.

-The registration of ownership rights in the cadastre of real estate is a necessary step in any real estate transaction.
-This process is carried out by submitting a proposal for registration, where the office verifies contracts and other relevant documents.
+Registering ownership rights in the real estate cadastre is a necessary step in every real estate transaction.
+This process is carried out by submitting an application for registration (“vklad”), while the office verifies the contract(s) and other relevant documents.

-The fees for registration in the cadastre depend on the type of submission and whether you are submitting the proposal electronically or physically.
-The following table compares the fees applicable until March 31, 2024, and after April 1, 2024.
+Fees for cadastre registrations depend on the type of filing and whether you submit the application electronically or in paper form.
+The table below compares the fees valid until 31 March 2024 and those valid from 1 April 2024.

 Type of Service |